Enjoy sex like you used to

 Pelvic Floor Dysfunction in Men: Causes, Symptoms, and Treatment

-Written by Sian Ferguson
+Written by Erica Garza

 Published 05/08/2022

-Updated 01/20/2024
+Updated 04/19/2025

 You know the muscles you’d clench if you were trying to stop yourself from urinating mid-stream?
 Those are your pelvic floor muscles.
-(You’re squeezing them now, aren’t you?)
+(You’re squeezing them now, aren’t you?).

 Pelvic floor dysfunction — or PFD — is a term for a variety of disorders that affect the muscles in your pelvic floor.
 If the connective tissue or muscles in your pelvis weaken over time or get injured, it can lead to pelvic floor problems like incontinence.
+If the connective tissue or muscles are too tight from stress, injury, or inflammation, it can lead to pain and difficulty urinating.

 The male pelvic floor also plays a role in penile health, so pelvic floor dysfunction may lead to sexual health issues like erectile dysfunction and ejaculatory disorders.

 Pelvic floor dysfunction can affect one or more of your pelvic organs.
+Symptoms can range from mild to severe.

-Common symptoms of pelvic floor dysfunction in men include:
+Weak pelvic floor symptoms in males include:

 • Difficulty urinating, even when trying to “push” with your muscles

-• Urinary incontinence (involuntary urinary leakage), especially when coughing, sneezing or exercising
+• Urinary incontinence (involuntary urinary leakage), especially when coughing, sneezing, or exercising

 • Painful urination